Adjunct Assistant Professor

 1999 Mellon-Sawyer Post-Doctoral Fellow, Center for the Study of Health, Culture and Society, Emory University, Atlanta, Ga.

-In 2010 my book Healing the Body Politic: El Salvador’s Popular Struggle for Health Rights, from Civil War to Neoliberal Peace, was published with Rutgers University Press.
-Based primarily on research in the country from 1992-2002, and previous work there as a journalist during the civil war, the book’s revision was aided by a year-long Richard Carley Hunt Fellowship from the Wenner Gren Foundation.
+In 2010 my book Healing the Body Politic: El Salvador’s Popular Struggle for Health Rights, from Civil War to Neoliberal Peace, was published with Rutgers University Press, based on research in the country in the post-war period and 2002 and previous work there as a journalist during the civil war.

-Prior to attending graduate school (1992-1998), I worked for 10 years as a journalist.
-This included 4 years of work as a medical reporter in Washington, D.C., and two years (1987-89) during which I worked freelance from El Salvador for U.S. newspapers, including The San Francisco Chronicle, The Dallas Morning News, and The New York Times.
-In 1990, I worked for a year as an investigative reporter with Southern Exposure magazine.
+Prior to entering grad school in 1991 I worked for 10 years as a journalist, including five years as a medical reporter in Washington, D.C., and two and a half years as a freelance correspondent based in El Salvador where I covered human rights in Central American wars for U.S. media, including The San Francisco Chronicle, The Dallas Morning News, and The New York Times.
+During most of 1990 I was a fulltime investigative reporter for Southern Exposure magazine.

 Teaching and Related Research